craitano/picoCTF_2018_writeups/Forensics/Forensics_Warmup_2.md

 ### Solution:

 When I downloaded the image it was named "flag.png".
-Based on the hint I'd assume the download is supposed to be named "flag: without the file extension.
+Based on the hint I'd assume the download is supposed to be named "flag" without the file extension.
 If this is the case rename it with a .png extension.
 Open the image in an image viewer to see the flag.

 ### Flag: